Kasiett/c0323-code-solutions/html-links/html-links-quiz-notes.md

 - What HTML tag is used to link to another website?
 <a> anchor tag which takes an attribute of href='url' which can have a value of a webpage , or class or file .

 - What is an absolute URL?
+links to external website
 - What is a relative URL?
 relative url is when url is located in the same file, when linking to a page within a same site